Cathyprime/nvim-dots/README.md

 # Neovim dots

-Plugin list in the readme might not be up to date everytime
+Plugin list in the readme might not be up to date every time :3
 ## Install Instructions

- > Install requires Neovim 0.9+.
+ > Install requires Neovim 0.10+ (due to the neorg plugin).
 Always review the code before installing a configuration.

 Clone the repository and install the plugins: